malikabaymuradova/DoorDash/README.md

 * Date and Time coumns only had day and time for each User Id.
 So, I used Python to generate randon month and year for each row so that it would be easier for me to work in SQL.
 It didn't affect the analysis, because the month and year was not taken into account.

 #Dataset Uncertainties
-1. About  ~ 25% of data in the "Driver arrives at restaurant time column" is missing **Solution** for this dataset uncertainty: (1) Delete Data or (2) Fill Missing Data However, deleting 25% of data will lead to biased results, so I’ve chosen to do imputations instead and save 25% of the data.
+1. About  ~ 25% of data in the "Driver arrives at restaurant time" column is missing **Solution** for this dataset uncertainty: (1) Delete Data or (2) Fill Missing Data However, deleting 25% of data will lead to biased results, so I’ve chosen to do imputations instead and save 25% of the data.

-Imputations Approach
+**Imputations Approach**

 The formula for my imputations is: “Order delivered time” - “The average dasher delivery time for each region” Where "average dasher delivery time for each region" is calculated by using this formula: “Order delivered time” - “Driver arrives at restaurant time”
 Then, GROUP BY the delivery region and calculate the average time interval

 In a real-life scenario, my imputations would be more complicated.
 I would GROUP BY not only by the delivery region but also by the IS_ASAP, Driver_ID, Restaurant_ID, and Consumer_ID.
 If I would have the address of the consumer, then I would use this as well in the calculation.

+2. 40 Null values in the “Order at restaurant time” column **Solution**: (1) Delete Data
+As it accounts for only 0.22% of the data, I decided to drop these rows to save some time.
+In a real-case scenario, I would replace the missing data with a similar process  I did for the missing values in the “Driver arrives at restaurant time” column.

+3. Datetime format in this dataset is  <day> <hour>:<minute>:<second> This puts certain limitations because I could not perform seasonality analysis, or analysis for each day of the week for a particular month to see the trends without needing to make assumptions that day 1 is Monday and Day 7 is Sunday.

 ### Step 3: EDA
 First, I've decided to use geographical data to identify "in-demand" regions.
 Essentially, understand from what region most of DoorDash's customer spending is coming from. *You can find Postgresql code [here](https://github.com/malikabaymuradova/DoorDash/blob/main/SQL_queries/all_sql_queries.sql)*